krupeshjarsaniya/ecommerce-NestJS/README.md

 # ecommers-NestJS

 # Step : 1
-Create database and import SQL File available in root directory Change Database configuration in env as per your credential
+Create database and import SQL file available in root directory.
+Change database configuration in env as per your credential

 # Step : 2
-Install dependencies using below command npm install
+Install dependencies using command "npm install"

 # Step : 3
-Run Project using below command npm run start:dev
+Run Project using command "npm run start:dev"

 Application running on port defined in env file as SERVER_PORT